Arweave Miners Are Sacrificing Their $AR

 If, however, there is significant community demand, the core Arweave team intends to provide open source tools that allow miners to take part in this way.

-Finally, Sam mentioned that so far, over $11,000 worth of Arweave tokens have been sacrificed to the endowment just today.
+Finally, Sam mentioned that so far, over $11,000 worth of Arweave tokens have been sacrificed to the endowment today alone.